How to Start an LLC in Texas

 Does my Texas LLC need a business license?

-Texas does not have a generic, state level business license.
-Of course, professional and occupational businesses like lawyers, plumbers and similar kinds of businesses will need to get a occupational licenses with the state.
+Texas does not have a generic, state-level business license.
+Of course, professional and occupational businesses like lawyers, plumbers and similar kinds of businesses will need to get occupational licenses with the state.

 If you are selling tangible goods (clothes, food, or other chattel) or services, you will need to apply for a Texas Sales Tax Permit.